 Hormonal imbalances – Studies have shown that as many as 80% of fibromyalgia sufferers are women of 50 +.
 This suggests that the balance of the two female sex hormones oestrogen and progesterone may have an important role to play in the development of the disease.
 In particular fibromyalgia symptoms have been linked to situations where women have deficient, normal, or excessive oestrogen, but little or no progesterone to balance its effects in the body.
 This is called oestrogen dominance and is characterised by other symptoms such as PMS, irregular periods and slow metabolism.
 It has also been suggested that lower levels of the male sex hormone testosterone may also be a contributing factor.
 Sex hormone levels can be isolated by having a special saliva test called a hormone profile.
 There are separate tests for males – Male Hormone Panel and females – Female Hormone Panel.

 An abnormality in the energy production cycle – The body’s energy is generated by a cycle of special chemical reactions that occur within every cell in the body resulting in the production of ATP – energy.
 The energy factories of the cells called the mitochondria are sometimes not functioning properly in people with Chronic Fatigue.
 This can be for a variety of reasons one of them being a lack of certain minerals.
 A simple test can check your cells capacity to make energy and other possible contributory factors such as a lack of certain nutrients needed for energy production.
-More information about the ATP Energy Report.
+More information about the One Test.